Embotic-Wayne/CharityConnect/README.md

 # CharityConnect 🕊️

 A secure crowdfunding backend inspired by GoFundMe — allowing users to create fundraising campaigns, donate, and manage campaigns with admin moderation.
 ---

-## 🖥️ Screenshot
-*(You can add one later — e.g., Swagger UI, Postman demo, or Docker dashboard)*

----

 ## ⚙️ Tech Stack